Gostev/gostev/db/checker/README.txt

 Hello!

 The purpose of this little program is to fetch data from SQL table to .csv file after regular time intervals.
+I had this task from my friend who is QC Engineer.
+He was in need of programm that will check DB state from time to time and save results to log file.
+So, he is happy right now when using this one.

 Structure:
 Database.java - Getting connection executing statement.